The word *nikihk* comes from the Plains Cree language. It translates to the meaning *My Home*.

 Wild Mint has been used traditionally for making teas, medicine, and as a fragrance. amisko-wihkaskwa contains an antioxidant and anti-inflammatory agent known as rosmarinic acid.

-The Saskatoon plant is a member of the rose family and a relative of the apple.
-The word Saskatoon comes from the Cree word “Mis-saskquah-toomina” and is how the city of Saskatoon got its name. misaskwatomin has been used by First Nations for centuries, and has been a staple food.
-The young straight shoots of the Saskatoon bush were used to make arrow shafts while berries were dried for winter meals.
+Saskatoon Berry plant (dried for winter meals) is a member of the rose family and a relative of apples.
+Misaskwatomin has been used by First Nations for centuries, and has been a staple food.

 Prairie Sage, Artemisia ludoviciana

-Sage has a traditional precedent of being found in the kitchen, as it is popular in flavouring meats, soups, and stews. paskwawihkwaskwa is also used to cover sweat lodge floors and to ‘smudge’, a sacred ritual of purification using smoke as incense for spiritual cleansing which protects and purifies the people and ceremonial space from negative influences.
+Sage has a traditional precedent of being found in the kitchen for flavouring meats, soups & stews.
+Paskwawihkwaskwa is used to cover sweat lodge floors and to ‘smudge’, a sacred ritual of purification